justingallagher/fpga-trace/docs/FINAL.md

 The FPGA hardware implements an interface between the ARM CPU and the triangle intersect module defined in High Level Synthesis.
 I use Direct Memory Access, allowing the CPU to write directly to an address in memory that will be streamed to the hardware through the AXI4 interconnect.
-This allows for interaction to be easily implemented, but also forces memory accesses to be sequential, and limits us to the bandwidth of this AXI bus (around 266 Mb/s).
+This allows for interaction to be easily implemented, but also forces memory accesses to be sequential, and limits us to the bandwidth of the AXI bus (around 266 Mb/s).

 ### Custom Triangle Intersection Module

 The intersection module is written using C++, which is compiled down to a hardware circuit through High Level Synthesis.
 To get around the problem of sequential memory access, the data is pipelined with multiple circuits processing data simultaneously in a staggered fashion.

-For example, consider three circuits processing data simultaneously.
+For example, consider three circuits working in parallel.
 Their access patterns would look similar to this:

 [INSERT PARALLELISM DIAGRAM]

 This pattern allows for maximum parallelism while still adhering to sequential memory access.

 To decide on how many circuits to include, I tested the throughput of the circuit on a large number of random triangle/ray intersections.
-As can be seen from the graph, performance quickly converges to the theoretical maximum limited by memory bandwidth.
+As can be seen from the graph, performance quickly converges to the theoretical maximum given by the memory bandwidth.
-Because of this, I decided on 20 simultaneously operating circuits as a balance between performance and energy consumption.
+I decided on 20 simultaneously operating circuits as a balance between performance and energy consumption.

 [INSERT GRAPH]